 Veggie noodle stir fry

 This recipe calls for julienned vegetables stir fried and mingled with spaghetti.
-This spaghetti and veggie duo is complemented with an aromatic sauce that is perfect for lunch times, dinner times, and everything in between.
+The spaghetti and veggie duo is complemented with an aromatic sauce that is perfect for lunch times, dinner times, and everything in between.

 We hope that by now, you have learned all about the versatile julienne cut and the many ways it can be utilized for prepping your salads, sidings, and toppings to create perfect dishes each time.